Humpty Dumpty (pinball)

 Humpty Dumpty is a pinball machine released by Gottlieb on October 25, 1947.
-Named after Humpty Dumpty, the nursery rhyme character, it is the first pinball machine to include flippers — invented by Harry Mabs — distinguishing it from earlier bagatelle game machines.
+Named after Humpty Dumpty, the nursery rhyme character, it is the first pinball machine to include electromechanical flippers — invented by Harry Mabs — distinguishing it from earlier bagatelle game machines.

+In 2008, the Popular Mechanics website included the machine on a list of the top eight most innovative pinball machines of all time.

 Description

 Humpty Dumpty had six of these flippers, referred to as "flipper bumpers" by the company.
 However, unlike modern pinball tables, they faced outward instead of inward and were not placed at the bottom of the table near the main outhole.

 Like all early pinball tables, Humpty Dumpty was constructed with wood and had backlit scoring in preset units of scoring rather than mechanical reel or electronic LED scoring.